AliceAlicek2304/fcj-workshop/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:
+> Below is my formal assessment regarding my internship experience with the First Cloud Journey program.
+I hope these insights contribute to the continuous improvement of the training program.

-### Overall Evaluation
+### Detailed Evaluation

-**1. Working Environment**
+**1. Professional Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.

-**2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+I was impressed by the professional yet open working environment at the company.
+There is a strong culture of mutual support where colleagues are willing to assist regardless of their level.
+The workspace is well-organized and conducive to productivity.
+For future improvements, adhering to a more structured schedule for team events could further enhance team cohesion.

+**2. Mentorship Quality**
+I highly appreciate the mentorship I received.
+My mentor demonstrated great patience and technical depth, guiding me through complex problems rather than simply providing solutions.
+This approach significantly improved my independent problem-solving capabilities.
+The Admin team also provided timely support with administrative procedures, allowing me to focus on my technical assignments.

-**3. Relevance of Work to Academic Major**
+**3. Academic Relevance**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.

-**4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+The internship successfully bridged the gap between academic theory and industry practice.
+I had the opportunity to apply my university knowledge to real-world Cloud Computing scenarios.
+This practical exposure has been invaluable in solidifying my understanding of system architecture and deployment strategies.

+**4. Professional Development**
+Beyond technical proficiency in AWS and DevOps tools, I have developed essential soft skills such as effective communication, project documentation, and time management within an Agile framework.
+These experiences have prepared me well for a professional career in software engineering.

-**5. Company Culture & Team Spirit**
+**5. Company Culture**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company fosters a culture of respect and collaboration.
+During critical project phases, I observed a high level of dedication and teamwork across all departments.
+Being treated as a contributing member of the team, rather than just an intern, gave me a strong sense of responsibility and belonging.

-**6. Internship Policies / Benefits**
+**6. Internship Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The internship allowance is competitive, and the flexible working hours accommodated my academic schedule during examination periods.
+The internal knowledge-sharing sessions were also highly educational and added significant value to the internship program.

 ---

-### Additional Questions
+### Conclusion
-- What did you find **most satisfying** during your internship?
-- What do you think the company **should improve** for future interns?
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+-   **Key Achievement**: Successfully deploying a complete three-tier architecture on AWS under professional guidance.
+-   **Constructive Feedback**: Providing access to prerequisite reading materials earlier would allow interns to prepare more effectively for the workshops.
+-   **Recommendation**: I would strongly recommend this program to my peers as it offers a rigorous yet supportive environment for professional growth.

 ---

-### Suggestions & Expectations
-- Do you have any suggestions to improve the internship experience?
-- Would you like to continue this program in the future?
-- Any other comments (free sharing):
+### Future Outlook
+I am grateful for the opportunity to have successfully completed this internship.
+I look forward to maintaining a professional relationship with the team and hope to have the opportunity to collaborate again in the future.